Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Introduction

-As the physics of SMBH accretion and feedback occurs on scales below the resolution of such cosmological simulations, it is necessary to rely on subgrid models.
+As the physics of SMBH accretion and feedback occurs on scales below the resolution of typical cosmological simulations, it is necessary to rely on subgrid models.
 However, much uncertainty remains as to how best to represent the physics involved due to open questions about the fundamental physics.
 Various forms of AGN feedback---including various combinations of thermal energy injection, winds, and jets---have been implemented as sub-grid models in galaxy formation simulations \citep[see reviews in][]{Somerville2015PhysicalFramework, Naab2017TheoreticalFormation, Crain2023HydrodynamicalChallenges, DiMatteo2023MassiveSimulations}.
-Large-volume cosmological simulations \citep[e.g][]{Weinberger2017SimulatingFeedback,Weinberger2018SupermassiveSimulation, Schaye2015TheEnvironments, Tremmel2017TheSMBHs,Dave2019Simba:Feedback} have had some success in producing quenched populations of massive galaxies.
-These large-volume simulations utilize a coarse-grained treatment of the ISM with baryonic mass resolutions in the range of $\mb \sim 10^5-10^7 \msun$, and BH models consisting of idealized phenomenological prescriptions which are fine-tuned to produce galaxy properties that match galaxy-scale observations.
-High-resolution simulations of isolated massive ellipticals with AGN feedback, such as those studied by e.g \cite{Ciotti2007RadiativeGas,Ciotti2010FEEDBACKFEEDBACK,Su2019TheGalaxies,Ciotti2022AOrbits, Yoon2019OnGalaxy}, have also produced promising results with regards to reproducing the global properties of those galaxies, though these were idealized galaxies not run with a full cosmological context and evolution.

-Recently, zoom-in simulations with a full cosmological context and detailed physics models, including a detailed star-formation prescription and multi-channel stellar feedback and AGN feedback prescriptions \citep{Choi2017PhysicsHoles,Choi2018TheGalaxiesc}, have successfully reproduced observed scaling relations in massive galaxies in simulations with a baryonic mass resolution $\mb \sim 10^6 \msun$.
-The simulations we present in this paper build on what has been done previously in several key ways, by combining high resolution ($\mb \sim 10^3-10^5 \msun$) with a full cosmological context, a multiphase ISM, and a stellar feedback model that has been extensively studied and shown to produce realistic galaxy properties for a wide range of stellar masses and redshifts.
+In addition to reproducing scaling relations, cosmological simulations with AGN feedback have demonstrated success in quenching star formation and producing quiescence in massive galaxies \citep[e.g][]{Schaye2015TheEnvironments, Dubois2016TheFeedback, Tremmel2017TheSMBHs, Dave2019Simba:Feedback, Rosito2021TheSimulations}.
+Such simulations have found that AGN feedback can turn star-forming disk galaxies into quenched early-type galaxies by expelling gas from the galaxy, preventing the cooling of gas in the CGM, and reducing in situ star formation \citep{Terrazas2020TheIllustrisTNG, Davies2020TheGas}.